-In 2018-2019, the majority of the records processed by CFMWS contained personal information about individuals other than the requester that was protected in accordance with section 26 of the Act.
-One request contained information subject to solicitor-client privilege pursuant to section 27 of the Act.
+In 2019-2020, the majority of the records processed by CFMWS contained personal information about individuals other than the requester that was protected in accordance with section 26 of the Act.
+Two (2) requests contained information subject to solicitor-client privilege pursuant to section 27 of the Act.
 There was no exclusion pursuant to sections 69 and 70 of the Act during the reporting period.